How Nicaragua's Protests Could Spread Elsewhere in Central America

 Widespread protests in Nicaragua are challenging the foundations of President Daniel Ortega's government.
 If he falls, the demonstrations could ignite unrest in neighboring Honduras and Guatemala.

 In 2016, President Daniel Ortega won a crushing re-election in Nicaragua, capturing almost three-quarters of the vote.
 Just two years on, however, the fate of his government hangs in the balance amid a wave of protests that have resulted in the deaths of 53 people, mostly at the hands of the security services.
-Ortega's once-solid political support is cracking, because the army has ceased to provide unconditional support to the government and has advocated talks with the demonstrators.
-Ultimately, what happens in Nicaragua may not stay in Nicaragua: If Ortega loses power, other unstable Central American countries — such as Honduras and Guatemala — could soon feel the wrath of their own dissidents.
+Ortega's once-solid political support is cracking, because the army has ceased to provide unconditional support to the government and has advocated opening a dialogue with the demonstrators.
+Ultimately, what happens in Nicaragua may not stay in Nicaragua: If Ortega loses power, other unstable Central American countries -- such as Honduras and Guatemala -- could soon feel the wrath of their own dissidents....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.